charming-art/charming/README.md

 <a name="cm-pathContext" href="#cm-pathContext">#</a> _cm_.**pathContext**()

 Constructs a new path generator like [d3-path](https://d3js.org/d3-path#path) serializer, expect returns an array of path commands instead of a path string.
-Useful for charming to render the path generated by [d3-shape](https://d3js.org/d3-shape) or [d3-geo](https://d3js.org/d3-geo/path) without parsing it, which is good for performance.
+Useful for Ccomp to render the path generated by [d3-shape](https://d3js.org/d3-shape) or [d3-geo](https://d3js.org/d3-geo/path) without parsing it, which is good for performance.

 ```js
 const circle = d3.geoCircle()();